 What tax happens when I exercise NSOs?

-NSO exercise is usually a paycheck event. wage income, withholding, and possible cash due without a sale.
+NSO exercise is usually a paycheck event — wage income, withholding, and possible cash due without a sale.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?